 \begin{custheorem} Let $G$ be a connected semisimple Lie group without compact factors and with $\rank_\R G \ge 2$.
 Let $\Gamma$ be an irreducible lattice subgroup in~$G$, let $M$ be a compact manifold, and let $\alpha\colon \Gamma\to \Diff^{1}(M)$ be an action.
 Let $X = (G \times M)/\Gamma$ denote the induced $G$-space and let $\calA$ denote the corresponding fiberwise derivative cocycle on the bundle $(G \times TM)/\Gamma \to X$.

 If $\alpha$ fails to have {uniform subexponential growth of derivatives} then there exists a split Cartan subgroup~$A$ of~$G$ and a Borel probability measure~$\mu$ on~$X$ such that \begin{enumerate} \item $\mu$ is $(\calZ A)$-invariant, \item $\mu$ projects to the Haar measure on $G/\Gamma$, and \item for some $a \in \calZ A$, the average top Lyapunov exponent $\lambda_{\top,a,\mu, \calA}$ is positive. \end{enumerate} \end{custheorem} We remark that there are no constraints on the dimension of $M$ in the statement of \cref{mainthm}.
 Additionally, in \cref{mainthm} we do not assume every factor of $G$ is higher rank; in particular, the theorem applies to actions by irreducible lattices in semisimple Lie groups with rank-1 factors.
 Finally, we note that if we assume $\calZ$ is finite, we may conclude $\lambda_{\top,a,\mu, \calA}>0$ for some $a\in A$ as in the conclusion of the analogous results appearing in \cite{BFH,BFH-SLnZ}.
-For groups with infinite center, it seems in the full generality of \cref{mainthm} that one can only conclude that $\lambda_{\top,a,\mu, \calA}>0$ for some (necessarily infinite order) element $a\in \calZ A$.
+For groups with infinite center, we can only conclude that $\lambda_{\top,a,\mu, \calA}>0$ for some (necessarily infinite order) element $a\in \calZ A$.